Domestic Abuse Victims Can Now Use Retirement Savings to Rebuild Their Lives

 While this new law is a bright spot in the fight for gender equality, there are still challenges that need to be addressed.
 One of the most significant challenges is that many abuse victims may not have sufficient savings to draw on.

-However, it remains essential to continue the fight for domestic abuse awareness and financial education to ensure these changes benefit the victims who need it most.
+However, continuing the fight for domestic abuse awareness and financial education remains essential to ensure these changes benefit the victims who need it most.

 Thus, the ability to withdraw funds from retirement accounts without any penalty is a life-changing and empowering tool for domestic abuse survivors.
 Survivors can use this to gain financial independence and choose their futures without being reliant on their abusers.